mahdiyazdani/Hypermarket/docs/create-faq.md

 ## Shortcode

 You can add the FAQ component to any page and product using the ```[hypermarket-plus-faq]``` shortcode.
-Also, it is possible to pass the following attributes to the shortcode to create custom hero elements.
+Also, it is possible to pass the following attributes to the shortcode to create custom FAQ elements.

 ```php
 group_id